filecoin-saturn/L1-node/README.md

 In most intsances speedtest does a good job of picking "close" servers but for small networks it may be incorrect.
 If the speedtest value reported by speedtest seems low, you may want to configure SPEEDTEST_SERVER_CONFIG to point to a different public speedtest server.
 You will need to install [speedtest CLI](https://www.speedtest.net/apps/cli) in the host and fetch close servers' IDs by doing `speedtest --servers`, then setting `SPEEDTEST_SERVER_CONFIG="--server-id=XXXXX"`

+## Update a node

+We are using a Watchtower container to update the saturn-node container.
+You don't need to do anything to update your node in theory and can see update logs with `docker logs -f saturn-watchtower`.

 ## Set up a node with [Ansible](https://docs.ansible.com/ansible/latest/index.html)